DevMountain/Journal2020/README.md

 Please See: https://developer.apple.com/documentation/uikit/uitableviewdelegate/1614869-tableview?language=objc

-## Part Three - Controller Implementation
+## Part Two - Controller Implementation

 You will use the Codable protocol to add basic data persistence to the Journal app.
 Once your model objects you want to save are encoded into Data, you will save this data to a local file on disk.
 To access this file you will need a URL pointing it.